atom1488/atom1488/README.md

 # Hi, I'm atomkern 💩

-* 🇫🇷 I'm a french guy who is trying to learn how to program
+* 🇫🇷 I'm a french guy trying to learn how to code
-* 🌱 I'm currently learning C
+* 🌱 I'm currently learning React
-* 🐒 I'm also doing bad Discord Bots

 ## What I'm currently using: